 The fastest and easiest way to register and make a payment is online.
 Enrollments are also accepted by email, fax or in person.
 If enrolling by email, fax or in person, please be sure to fill out the Enrollment Form, which can be downloaded from our website.
 Please send complete enrollments forms by email to firstname.lastname@example.org or by fax to 301-402-0174.
 For enrollment deadlines, please check the Academic Year Calendar or consult the Catalog of Courses.

 Most classes are held in the evenings and are conveniently located in either FAES’s new Academic Center (Building 10 - Clinical Center) or in other buildings on the NIH main campus in Bethesda.
 FAES currently offers a small selection of classes online, primarily in statistics.

 The FAES Graduate School at NIH operates with the approval of the Maryland Higher Education Commission.

 The FAES Graduate School at NIH is a non-traditional and non-degree granting institution.
 FAES courses do not currently lead to degrees.

 FAES courses can be accepted in transfer by U.S. colleges and universities, although students should not make this assumption without consulting with the admissions officers of the receiving institutions.
 For further information on specific courses, prospective students are advised to refer to the transfer polices of the receiving institution.

-FAES has partnered with John Hopkins University’s Center for Biotechnology as well as with the University of Maryland University College Graduate School of Management and Technology to offer FAES Graduate School students a unique opportunity to transfer credits toward graduate programs.
-For details, please consult the Catalog of Courses or email firstname.lastname@example.org.
+FAES has partnered with several area universities to offer FAES Graduate School students unique academic opportunities; for details, please consult the Catalog of Courses or email email@example.com.